tjodonoghue/vba-challenge/README.md

         ws.Cells(1, 16).Value = "Ticker"
         ws.Cells(1, 17).Value = "Value"

-        ' Loop through all rows in the worksheet
         For i = 2 To lastRow
             If ws.Cells(i + 1, 1).Value <> ws.Cells(i, 1).Value Then
                 ticker = ws.Cells(i, 1).Value